 This page contains reviews and links to publications that I can not publish here for copyright reasons.
 This is only a small selection of all the available papers, but I selected the ones that I believe are most relevant, and not a duplication of a similar study.
-I will add more soon, Check out the drop-down menu of the Academic publications.

-Portal to a science website
+Portal / link to a science website

 The link below came up with 273 articles on Foam and Concrete.
 All of them open access, but not all of them related to Foam Concrete as a building material.